Monstera Thai Constellation - The Ultimate Care Guide (and how not to kill them)

 Thai Monstera are particular prone to root rot.
 Usually caused by overwatering.
 Too much water, leaves not enough oxygen for roots to breathe.
 Dense soil can also hold too much water, causing the same problem even when you don't overwater.
 Free-draining soil is a must.

 Roots affected by root rot will be black and mushy.
 Leaves will typically be limp, wilt and go yellow.
 Slide your Monstera out of the pot and check the roots.
 It can quickly spread to infect healthy roots too, so don't delay.
 Deal with root rot immediately.
-Treating root rot as soon as possible is essential for your plant's survival
+Treating root rot as soon as possible is essential for your plant's survival.

-and cause root rot but it's more likely to be overwatering.
+Sometimes a fungus can be dormant in the soil and cause root rot but it's more likely to be overwatering.
 Either way, remove your plant from the soil and wash the roots under running water.
 Using clean, sharp snips, prune off damaged roots.
 Dispose of the soil and clean the pot (a mild bleach solution will kill any fungus in case that's the cause).
 Put fresh, well-draining soil in and repot in the same pot (or same size pot).

 If you found this guide helpful, you might also like...